 Command Function Standard Switches the document view to standard view .
 This is the view that you normally use when working with TextMaker, often referenced as normal view in the manual.
 Continuous Switches to the continuous view .
-For the most part this view is like the normal view; however, the document is presented not as a sequence of separate pages but as a single continu- ous text.
+For the most part this view is like the normal view; however, the document is presented not as a sequence of separate pages but as a single continuous text.
 Some users find it easier to survey a document in this view.
 Note: In the continuous view, some components of the document, including page headers and footers, frames, drawings and footnotes, cannot be edited.
 Master Pages Switches to the master pages view .
 In this view you can edit only the document's master page(s) .
-Objects residing on the master page will be replicated on every page of the document (see section "Master pages" beginning on page 110).
+Objects residing on the master page will be replicated on every page of the document (see section "Master pages" beginning on page 108).

-Outline Switches to the Outline view .
-In this view you can see the structure of the document, assign text to a header and assign existing headers to higher or lower levels (see section "Outlines" beginning on page 365).
-Actual Size etc. You can set the zoom level with the commands View > Actual Size through View > Zoom Level (see section "Changing the zoom level" beginning on page 490).
+Outline Switches to the Outline view.
+In this view you can see the structure of the document, assign text to a header and assign existing headers to higher or lower levels (see section

+"Outlines" beginning on page 366).

+Actual Size etc. You can set the zoom level with the commands View >

+Actual Size through View > Zoom Level (see section

+"Changing the zoom level" beginning on page 509).

 Object Mode Turns Object mode on or off.
 In Object mode, you can no longer edit text.
-However, this mode provides many functions that lighten work with objects like pictures, frames, etc. (see section "Object mode" beginning on page 219).
+However, this mode provides many functions that lighten work with objects like pictures, frames, etc.

+(see section "Object mode" beginning on page 219).

 Forms Mode Turns Forms mode on or off.
 In Forms mode, only forms objects (text fields, checkboxes, lists, etc.) can be filled out.
 Access to the rest of the document and to most of TextMaker's functions is blocked.
-See chapter "Forms" beginning on page 261.
+See chapter "Forms" beginning on page 263.

 Toolbars Opens a dialog box where you can show or hide toolbars, reposition them, or edit them.
-See the section "Customizing toolbars" beginning on page 490.
+See the section "Customizing toolbars" beginning on page 511.

+Full Screen Enters the full screen view mode, where the program maximizes its program window and hides all toolbars in order to display as much of the document as possible.
+See the section

+"Full screen view" beginning on page 510.

 Horizontal Ruler Turns the horizontal ruler on or off.
-Full Screen Enters the full screen view mode, where TextMaker maximizes its program window and hides all toolbars in order to display as much of the document as possible.
-To exit this mode, choose the View > Full Screen command again or press the Esc key.